happypeter/edocs/soho.md

   - what is a color palette? as this lady put it https://youtu.be/1K4Fb6ENFBM?t=199 'it is a netural plus one or two popup colors', in my case, wood is my netural color and green is my popup color.
   - EXAMPLE: love the plants here, Small Apartment Makeover: 350 Square Feet Filled With DIYs https://www.youtube.com/watch?v=OWtCGXtdpQw
   - white(60%) + wooden(from wood/fabric/rattan/sth 20%) + green(10%)
+    - THE general rule is everything should be white unless it is a reason not to do so.
+It's very hard to get colors and don't add unnecessary visual clutter.
+Sometimes, using color is very tricky, for example, my current wood kitchen shelf is becautiful by itself, but because the darker wood color, my pure white oven and microwave stand out, since they are of different shape, they don't look tidy together, if my shelf is white, the outline of my applience will merge into the backgroud more, and you get a more coheisive overall look. check this https://www.youtube.com/watch?v=vV-TXCh43go .
+Besides, if you have more than one or two wood tones, your room will not look modern https://youtu.be/FK7m3HE-nR8?t=51 , so safe choice is just go all white.
   - Decor: bright-google-office-colors(e.g my dragon ball toys) and black lines(photo frames and things)
+  - why white?
+Minimum does not only mean own less, but also less distractions.
+Colors always get my attention when I don't want to.
   - light_wood_color: wood is warm/natural, black is cold/industrial, it's very classic mixture.
+    - if not easy to use wood color, if your chair and desk has different undertone, they will look ugly https://youtu.be/FK7m3HE-nR8?t=151 .
+So try to use less wood, try to go 100% white.
+    - NOTE: I will prefer my rooms more techy then homy.
+Because this makes the room more functional. like in https://youtu.be/kOO9UFGWtME?t=195 , with the cold black-white style, it's OK to have more things in the room, but still looks not so cluttered.
       - https://youtu.be/Ax8fNpglBSY?t=14
       - https://www.youtube.com/watch?v=HnNt76b818A
       - https://youtu.be/zN_3OxrhL8Q?t=9